pienkowb/active_record-events/README.md

 ### Multiple events

-This approach is very efficient when more than one field has to be handled that way.
+Using the macro is efficient when more than one field has to be handled that way.
 In such a case, many lines of code can be replaced with an expressive one-liner.

 ```ruby